bpevs/japanese.bpev.me/week-1/README.md

 # What about Katakana, Kanji, and Romaji?

-**Katakana** - Katakana represents that a word is a borrowed foreign word.
-So for an English speaker, it's tempting to jump into Katakana first, because you can often understand words that you sound out.
-I don't have anything particularly against doing that.
-However, since the sounds are entirely the same, I think it gets confusing to learn ひらがな and katakana at the same time.
+**Katakana** - Katakana is generally used for representing borrowed foreign words.
+For an English speaker, it's tempting to jump into katakana first, because you can often understand words when you sound them out.
+I don't have anything particularly against learning katakana early.
+However, since the sound sets are entirely the same, I think it gets confusing to learn ひらがな and katakana at the same time.
 For this reason, we will intentionally try to avoid katakana until we are comfortable with ひらがな.

 **Kanji** - We will slowly be learning kanji as we expand our vocabulary.
 We won't be ignoring kanji.
 We just won't be focusing on it.

-**Romaji** - In this course, we will little to no romaji to prevent it from becoming a crutch.
+**Romaji** - We will little to no romaji, in order to prevent it from becoming a crutch.
 For pronunciation, we should primarly rely on ひらがな.
 Even for learning ひらがな, we will try to lean on audio as much as we can, instead of Romaji.

 # Why Practice Writing?